Highways Asset Management

 Like many councils, Kent is facing significant challenges in maintaining a safe and reliable highway network during a time of diminishing resource, ageing highway assets and increasing public expectation.
 This is a national issue but affects Kent given the scale of our highway network and our proximity to London, the Dartford crossings and Europe.

 The Government has changed the rules for funding highway maintenance.
 An increasing proportion of government funding is now dependent on local authorities being able to evidence that they fully use asset management techniques in highway maintenance.
 Asset management describes a common sense approach to the maintenance and future investment decisions for all the assets that make up our highway.

-We are already doing much of this and are committed to further embedding asset management principles into the day-to-day management of our roads.
-This includes understanding their life cycle cost so that we can make informed investment decisions, maximise efficiency and value-for-money.
+We are already doing much of this and are embedding asset management principles into the day-to-day management of our roads.
+This includes understanding their life cycle cost so that we can make informed investment decisions, maximising efficiency and value-for-money.
 We must ensure that we have well-managed highway infrastructure that is fit for purpose, not only now but for future generations.
-We recognise the challenge ahead and have adopted an asset management strategy called Implementing Our Approach to Asset Management in Highways (PDF, 1.9 MB) to address this issue.
-It outlines how we use asset management principles to support and achieve the county council’s priorities.
+We recognise the challenge and have adopted three key documents to set out our approach going forward, available on this page.
+These documents outline how we use asset management principles to support and achieve the county council’s priorities.